STEP 5 - Thoroughly clean, recheck and re-clean

 overhangs the workbench support - it is easier to work and

 clean-up the sealing if both top and bottom edges are free.

 You will also need good working room around the workbench

 I used a

-good quality silicon glazing sealant which can be
+good quality silicone glazing sealant which can be

 applied using a standard hand-operated sealant gun.
 Don't

-skimp on cost here - the quality of the silicon sealant will
+skimp on cost here - the quality of the silicone sealant will

 dictate to a large extent the durability of your repair.
 You

 want it to bond well the the glass surfaces and to last.